shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 }
 ```

-If you notice, we have removed import for `PaymentToken` ABI because we will be using ABI for ERC20 token from `@maticnetwork/meta/network`.
-In the interface, we have added two new variables, selectedToken and updateSelectedToken.
+You'll notice that we have removed the import for the `PaymentToken` ABI because we will be using the ABI for ERC20 tokens from `@maticnetwork/meta/network`.
+In the interface, we have added two new variables, `selectedToken` and `updateSelectedToken`.

-In `useProviderData`, replace the state variables with the below code:
+In `useProviderData`, replace the state variables with the following code:

 ```javascript
   const [loading, setLoading] = useState(true);